-Mt Antero has three trailheads, two being a Class 2 while the Cascade Campground leading into the North Face is highly advised as a snow-only route specifically for extreme skiers and snowboarders.
+Mt Antero has three trailheads, two being a Class 2 while the Cascade Campground leading into the North Face is highly advised as a snow-only winter route specifically for extreme skiers and snowboarders.

-The West Slopes is a 16-mile roundtrip from the 2WD parking area, and a 7-mile roundtrip if able to reach the 4WD accessible trailhead.
+The West Slopes is a roughly 16-mile roundtrip from the 2WD parking area, and a 7-mile roundtrip if able to reach the 4WD accessible trailhead.
 It can be found by taking U.S. 285 south of Buena Vista and turning right onto Chaffee County Road 162.
 Continue for roughly 12.5 miles (the road switches from pavement to dirt about halfway) to Baldwin Gulch Jeep Road (277 Road) on the left.

 Plenty of parking spots are available in this area and those with 2WD vehicles are urged to park here and hike the rest of the way up.
 If in a high-clearance 4WD, continue up 277 Road and above the river crossing to find parking, dispersed camping, and the trailhead.